adambor/SolLightning-sdk/README.md

 A typescript client for SolLightning bitcoin <-> solana trustlesss cross-chain swaps.

-This project is intended to be used in web-browsers and browser-like environments, it uses browser's local storage to store swap data.

 **NOTE: This library is still in alpha stage, MAY contain bugs and uncovered edge-cases**

 ## Installation